SteamAutoCracks/SteamAutoCrack.github.io/docs/UserManual.md

 ### Custom Broadcast IP

-* Set custom ips (or domains) which the emulator will send broadcast packets to.
+* Set custom IPs (or domains) which the emulator will send broadcast packets to.

 ### Open Example Config